 It is recommended that employers undertake the following steps, in addition to targeted discussions with staff representatives and workers in higher risk areas.

-- Reflect on the intelligence available regarding their organisation.
-This would include data on absence due to COVID-19, any worker deaths due to COVID-19, staff survey data, WRES and WDES data, and any pulse survey data
+- Reflect on the intelligence available regarding the organisation.
+This would include data on absence due to COVID-19, any worker deaths due to COVID-19, staff survey data, WRES and WDES data, and any pulse survey data.

-- Consult with staff networks and trade unions regarding the approach to be taken to risk assessment and agreeing how a continued dialogue can be maintained.
+- Consult with staff networks, trade unions and other key stakeholders for support and advice regarding the approach to be taken to risk assessment and agree how a continued dialogue can be maintained.

 - Communicate to all workers, whatever their professional background or work area, describing the approach being taken to risk assessment, reassuring them as to the nature of the assessment being undertaken and the support available to them.
 The organisation’s policy regarding confidentiality should be clearly stated (and complied with).